The Rapping Judge and the Warm Body with a Bar Card

 After his arraignment in Clackamas, J.J. was assigned a public defender who then quickly withdrew from the case.
 “I can no longer trust her,” J.J. wrote in his motion to have her removed.
 “She has not in any way worked in providing an adequate defense for me.”

-The P.I. recommended that a handwriting expert be hired to testify regarding the puppy sale paperwork.
-J.J. suggested that Beloof get a sample of Coleman’s writing for comparison.
+The P.I. recommended hiring a handwriting expert to analyze the puppy paperwork, and J.J. suggested that Beloof get a sample of Coleman’s writing for comparison.

 Coleman also fit the description of the perpetrator that the Steeles gave at the time of the incident: a 5’10” Black male, approximately 150 lbs.
 And according to Shaw, she had learned from police that the perpetrator was also missing a tooth.
 J.J. is just under six feet tall and “has not weighed less than 185 lbs.” since he was a high school freshman.
 He is also not missing any teeth.

-Most troublingly, after his arrest, J.J.’s face was splashed all over television and newspapers as the prime suspect in the puppy theft for more than two weeks before Jim Steele was brought in for an identification.
-Mr. Steele admitted that he looked at the paper and watched the news every day, and certainly followed developments in his own traumatizing case.
+Most troublingly, after his arrest, J.J.’s face was splashed all over television and newspapers as the prime suspect in the puppy theft — it was a hot story for more than two weeks before Jim Steele was brought in for an identification.
+Mr. Steele admitted that he looked at the paper and watched the news every day, and certainly would have followed developments in his own traumatizing case.

 It took Mr. Steele 42 seconds to pick J.J. from the six photos shown to him.
 Mrs. Steele was unable to identify J.J. at all.